CompuTec/computec-docs/docs/appengine/plugins-user-guide/ct-label.md

 ---

-## AppEngine and plug-in installation and configuration
+## AppEngine and Plug-in Installation and Configuration

 For the AppEngine installation manual, click [here](../administrators-guide/installation.md).